OpenPodcar/OpenPodcar/README.md

 - Port the mechatronics and software to run on other classes of vehicles

-We would be very interested to hear about and discuss your plans so please get in touch if interested to contribute or fork.
+We would be very interested to hear about and discuss your plans, so please get in touch if interested to contribute or fork.

-**Email: openpodcar@gmail.com**
+Email contacts: Fanta Camara (tsfc@leeds.ac.uk / fcamara@lincoln.ac.uk) and/or Charles Fox (chfox@lincoln.ac.uk)

 ## X. <a name="cite-openpodcar"></a> Cite OpenPodcar